Adolescent Weight Loss Surgery

 - Pre- and post-surgery support groups.
-We offer free, monthly and weekly support groups in Durham and Raleigh to people who are preparing for weight loss surgery, as well as those who have already had surgery.
-Our experts address a variety of topics including nutrition, exercise and lifestyle changes.
+We offer free monthly and weekly support groups in Durham and Raleigh to people who are preparing for weight loss surgery, as well as those who have already had surgery.
+Our experts address a variety of topics including nutrition, exercise, and lifestyle changes.
 Your teen will also have the opportunity to talk to people with similar experiences in an educational and supportive setting.
-Your adolescent’s weight loss surgery did not have to be performed at Duke to participate in these support groups.
+Your adolescent’s weight loss surgery does not have to be performed at Duke to participate in these support groups.

 ADOLESCENT WEIGHT LOSS SURGERY

-During the two-hour consultation, our licensed clinical psychologist will review your teen’s knowledge about weight loss surgery, as well as his or her motivation, support and goals following the procedure.
-In addition, the psychologist will review eating patterns, psychological functioning and history, as well as lifestyle behaviors (such as diet and exercise).
-You and your teen will leave with an individualized lifestyle and behavioral treatment plan, educational material and recommendations to help him or her prepare for weight loss surgery.
+During the two-hour consultation, our licensed clinical psychologist will review your teen’s knowledge about weight loss surgery, as well as his or her motivation, support, and goals following the procedure.
+In addition, the psychologist will review eating patterns, psychological functioning and history, and lifestyle behaviors such as diet and exercise.
+You and your teen will leave with an individualized lifestyle and behavioral treatment plan, educational material, and recommendations to help him or her prepare for weight loss surgery.